 Our first webinar is in the books!
-In our Fraud Fighting Tools Webinar, DataVisor co-founder and CTO Fang Yu and I broke down four major tools for fraud detection: Reputation Lists, Rules Engines, Supervised Machine Learning, and Unsupervised Analytics.
+In our Fraud Detection Tools Webinar, DataVisor co-founder and CTO Fang Yu and I broke down four major tools for fraud detection: Reputation Lists, Rules Engines, Supervised Machine Learning, and Unsupervised Analytics.

 Based on my blog post, “Unsupervised Analytics: Moving Beyond Rules Engines and Learning Models,” we looked at what these tools are, how they work, and examples of their applications.

-In addition to sharing the information we know on the various pieces of a fraud detection architecture, we also had a chance to learn a bit from those who attended about how their companies are currently dealing with fraud.
+In addition to sharing the information we know on the various pieces of a fraud detection tools architecture, we also had a chance to learn a bit from those who attended about how their companies are currently dealing with fraud.

 Here are the results of the quick polls we ran throughout the webinar:

 - Does your company use reputation lists for fraud management?
 Yes: 60% No: 40%

 - Does your company use rules engines for fraud management?
 Yes: 64% No: 36%

 - Does your company use supervised machine learning for fraud management?
 Yes: 64% No: 36%